superfly/docs/apps/deploy-app.html.md

 ## Volume mounts and `fly deploy`

 If a Machine has a mounted [volume](/docs/reference/volumes/), `fly deploy` can't be used to mount a different one.
-You can change the volume's mount point within the Machine, though.
-This is configured in the `[mounts]` section of `fly.toml`.
+You can change the mount point at which the volume's data is available in the Machine's file system, though.
+This is configured in the [`[mounts]` section](/docs/reference/configuration/#the-mounts-section) of `fly.toml`.

 ## `fly deploy` configuration in `fly.toml`